xsj01/zotfile/index.md

 #### Item types and field names

-A complete list of Zotero fields is available [here](https://api.zotero.org/itemFields?pprint=1) and all the item types are [here](https://api.zotero.org/itemTypes?pprint=1).
+A complete list of Zotero fields is available [here](https://api.zotero.org/itemFields?pprint=1) (`dateModified` and `dateAdded` seem to be missing from that list) and all the item types are [here](https://api.zotero.org/itemTypes?pprint=1).
 The fields for each item type are listed on [this page](http://aurimasv.github.io/z2csl/typeMap.xml).
 Zotfile defines a number of *additional fields* that can be used as part of wildcards: `itemType` is the language specific item type, `formatedTitle` is the title formatted using the options defined in the zofile preferences, `author` is the author string formatted using the zotfile preferences, `authorLastF` is the author string formatted as LastnameF, and `authorInitials` are the initial of the authors.

 #### Formatting rules
 There are a couple of formatting rules for the user-defined wildcards: